AliceO2Group/Monitoring/README.md

 ~~~

 ## Manual installation
-Manual installation of the O<sup>2</sup> Monitroing module and its dependencies.
+Manual installation of the O<sup>2</sup> Monitoring module and its dependencies.

 ### Boost
 It is assumed that Boost is present in your system.
 For more information see [Boost Getting Started](http://www.boost.org/doc/libs/1_63_0/more/getting_started/unix-variants.html) page.